 From here down, we show then and now photo comparisons of the stairways, and embedded videos of the films that were shot on these historic stair-streets.

 First up is the Cove St Stairway, used in the 1922 silent film, The Pest, starring Stan Laurel before he was paired with Oliver Hardy, portraying the Jimmy character he later formed into the Stanley character he combined with Hardy’s Ollie character to form the Lauren and Hardy duo we know and love.
 The stairway gag in this film is a stop motion slide he used to zip down the 198 steps on the side encasement of the Cove St stairway.
-Because the video has privacy settings that don’t allow this website to embed and play it, click the blue button reading “Watch on Vimeo” to see the film.
+First is a video we made showing a clip of the Cove St Stairway in “The Pest” from 1922 versus a 10X hyperlapse video shot in June of 2021.

-Music Box Steps featuring, Ice Cold Cocos – 1926, Hats Off – 1927, and The Music Box – 1932
+Music Box Steps featured in, Ice Cold Cocos – 1926, Hats Off – 1927, and The Music Box – 1932

-Descanso Dr Stairway featuring, It’s Your Move – 1945
+Descanso Dr Steps — It’s Your Move – 1945

 Steve Martin takes a rather unique and very LA-ish kind of shortcut on his work commute by way of the marathon Street stairway as you can see in this 2 minute excerpt from the 1991 movie, LA Story.
 The bumpy ride down the stairway starts at 1:43 in the video.